jlab-sensing/ENTS-node-hardware/README.md

 #### Internal load

-The configuration uses a on-board resistor connected to `J4` or `RSENSE1`.
-Only **one** can be connected.
+The configuration uses a on-board resistor connected to `RSENSE1`.
 The board uses a low-side current measurements.

 TODO Add photo

-### JP9 (Power Select)

-Jumper `JP7` selects the power source, either `VUSB` from the USB-C terminal or `VBAT` from the `4 x AAA` batteries on the backside of the board.
-The jumper can also be used to power the board directly from a DC power supply.

 TODO Add photo